Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

    ```

 2. **Test the Pipeline:**
-   - Make changes to the `pipelines/` directory
+   - Make changes to the `pipelines/abalone/pipeline.py` file
    - Push to your GitHub repository
    - Verify the build workflow runs automatically
    - Approve a model in SageMaker Model Registry